digital-blueprint/handbook/docs/frontend/theming.md

 To make the colors as customizable as possible, there is a dbp color system.

 For universities, these colors should have a contrast level of at least AA in contrast to the base color.
+You can read more about the minimal contrast level in [Accessibility](../dev/accessibility#minimal-contrast-level).

 All colors without a postfix need to work on top of the "base" color.
 All others need to work on top of their respective surface colors.